Kyū Ni Ichi Jiken

 Kyū Ni Ichi Jiken (九･二一事件) is a 2003 live album by GO!GO!7188.
 It is a recording of the band's performance on September 21, 2003, at the Hibiya Open Air Concert Hall, which occurred during a typhoon.
 The album name translates in English as The September 21st Incident.
-First editions of the album included a DVD.
+Kyū Ni Ichi Jiken charted at a top position of 29 on the Oricon chart.
+First editions included a DVD.